Widebandgap/widebandgap.github.io/content/authors/admin/_index.md

 ---
 # Display name
-title: Yuhao ZHANG
+title: Yuhao Zhang

 # Full Name (for SEO)
 first_name: Yuhao
-last_name: ZHANG
+last_name: Zhang

 # Is this the primary user of the site?
 superuser: true